 In some cases the presence of a HCV may indicate the need for full protection of and surrounding the HCV.
 In other cases silvicultural activities will not harm the HCV and can take place in and around it.
 The level of protection will vary depending on the nature of the HCV.

-There are six categories of high conservation value forests defined by the FSC in Appendix E in the FSC Standard.
+There are six categories of high conservation value forests defined in the FSC Standard.

 SOP 1.8 - Cultural Heritage Values Standard Operating Procedure